semgrep/mcp/README.md

 }
 ```

-See [Anthropci docs](https://docs.anthropic.com/en/docs/agents-and-tools/mcp) for more info.
+See [Anthropic docs](https://docs.anthropic.com/en/docs/agents-and-tools/mcp) for more info.

 ### OpenAI